Ben Ryan, MD Shares What You Need to Know about Family Medicine

 Your doctor will be a partner in your health and your first point of contact for preventative care and when you’re sick or need a specialist referral.
 The great part is that you get to choose the primary care doctor that works best for you.

-We talked with Ben Ryan, MD, a family medicine provider at South Shore Medical Center.
+We talked with Ben Ryan, MD, a family medicine provider at South Shore Health.
 We asked him to weigh in on a few common questions people often have about primary care medicine.

 What’s the most rewarding part of your job as a family medicine provider?